mshi01/applied-ai-system-project/README.md

 The system pairs a small, transparent rule-based scorer with a Gemini RAG layer.
 Gemini 2.5 Flash converts the user's natural-language query into a structured preference profile (genre, mood, target audio features, lyric themes), the scorer ranks the 1,002-song catalog against that profile, and Gemini writes per-song blurbs that quote from each track's lyrics excerpt to explain why it fits.

-This is the second iteration of the project.
+This is the second iteration based on project 3.
 Resonance 1.0 required the user to fill out a numeric profile (favorite genre, target energy, target tempo, ...) and matched against 20 hand-curated songs without lyrics.
 Resonance 2.0 keeps the same readable scoring formula but adds three things: natural-language input, a 50× larger catalog of real Spotify tracks with lyrics, and a lyric-theme matching component so a query like "songs about heartbreak" actually surfaces heartbreak songs — not just sad-sounding ones.

 ## How The System Works

 The system diagram is shown below:
 ![system diagram](assets/system_diagram.png)

 The system runs in two phases.
-Offline, scripts/ingest_kaggle.py takes the raw ~18K-song Kaggle dataset, filters to English tracks with non-null lyrics, dedupes on (track_name, track_artist), keeps the top-167 by popularity per genre for a balanced 1,002-song catalog, derives a coarse mood label from valence, and truncates each lyric to 500 characters — producing data/spotify_sample.csv.
-Online, when a user submits a free-text query, src/rag.py:parse_query sends it to Gemini 2.5 Flash and gets back a structured JSON profile (genre, mood, audio-feature targets, and lyric themes — with unspecified features left as null).
+- Offline, scripts/ingest_kaggle.py takes the raw ~18K-song Kaggle dataset, filters to English tracks with non-null lyrics, dedupes on (track_name, track_artist), keeps the top-167 by popularity per genre for a balanced 1,002-song catalog, derives a coarse mood label from valence, and truncates each lyric to 500 characters — producing data/spotify_sample.csv.
+- Online, when a user submits a free-text query, src/rag.py:parse_query sends it to Gemini 2.5 Flash and gets back a structured JSON profile (genre, mood, audio-feature targets, and lyric themes — with unspecified features left as null).
 Those prefs flow into src/recommender.py:recommend_songs, a deterministic rule-based scorer that ranks every catalog song by combining genre/mood matches, audio-feature proximity, and lyric-theme substring overlap.
 The top-K and their per-song reasons are returned to the caller; if the user opted in, src/rag.py:generate_explanation makes a second Gemini call to write one-sentence blurbs grounded in each song's lyrics excerpt.
 The Streamlit UI (or CLI) renders the final ranked list.
-The scorer is the ranker — Gemini handles only translation and presentation, never reordering — which keeps the recommendations auditable to a single line of code.

 ### Scoring formula